VanshikaTanwar/Analog_multiplier/README.md

 also at the same time netlist was generated automatically.
 To see the netlist click on "netlist" and then go to "Display", text viewer will open in which the generated netlist has been displayed.
 Also, for the Log file go to simulation and then click on "Log File", the log file is displayed.

+This is the output waveform of input v1 and v3.
 </p>
 <p align="center">
   <img src="https://user-images.githubusercontent.com/90523478/155802149-3372f566-1d4a-4381-899b-bd4edae1d0db.jpg"></br>